 Do Colleges Reject Overqualified Students?

-You may have heard that some colleges reject overqualified students.
-College Admissions experts are divided the degree to which colleges do this.
+College admissions experts are divided on the extent to which this happens.
 Every school has its own unique admissions process, and depending on a range of factors, any school might decide to accept or reject any applicant.

 Some colleges and universities do appear to reject overqualified students.
 There isn’t concrete evidence that proves colleges do this, but longstanding admissions rumors and reports from some highly qualified students who report being rejected by lower-ranked schools suggest that colleges may decline to admit students seen as too academically “superior” to the school’s general student body.
 Still, this isn’t something you should be too worried about.
 For the most part, overqualified students won’t be immediately rejected by most schools.